benlenabat/BackSpace/index.md

 # Common Problems

-### I can't see a actors' photo that I just uploaded to the database
+### I can't see an actors' photo that I just uploaded to the database
 If you uploaded a new actor to the database it may take a while before their picture shows up, this should happen within 24 hours.

 ### I can't edit/submit a new actor/location/prop to the database